 Neuromuscular involvement in the healing process is just as important as any of the previous treatments discussed.
 Not only does an athlete need to maintain, develop, and improve the ROM, strength, and cardiovascular aspects of the injured muscle, but the "muscle memory" of the skills involved must also be addressed.
 Closed chain exercises are recommended.
 A closed chain exercise refers to a movement that occurs in a closed kinematic chain where the body moves over a fixed distal segment.
 (Kidd 2001) The benefits of this are that it maintains proper joint movement, involves multiple joints with a normal physiological load, and is more functional.
 Recommended closed chain exercises include squats, deadlifts, lunges, and step-ups.
 (Kidd 2001) (See strength for specific amounts).

 Open chain exercises (end segment of limb moving freely in space) can isolate the muscle but may provide false feedback.
 Open chain exercises include standing hamstring curls and hamstring curl machine.
 We will favour Closed chain due to the more physiologically-representative movements they provide.
 Ultimately the decreased function of our athlete is our main concern.
-We are wishing to return the athlete to pre-injury levels as quickly (and safely) as possible.
+We wish to return the athlete to pre-injury levels as quickly (and safely) as possible.
 Our treatment plan must be implemented with the controlling principles of positive adaptation in mind.